 On smaller trucks, safes should be placed in the center of the cargo area, ideally between the front and rear axles, to distribute the weight evenly.

-Gun Safe Moving Tips
+How To Move a Gun Safe: Moving Tips

 If your gun safe is too heavy to move easily, you may be able to remove the main door, which may account for nearly 20% of overall weight.